Quasi-Cyclic LDPC Codes: Influence of Proto- and Tanner-Graph Structure on Minimum Hamming Distance Upper Bounds: Type-I QC/Convolutional Codes

 \end{example}

 As we have seen from the above examples, the minimum Hamming distance upper bound~\eqref{eq:bound:1} can be strictly smaller than the upper bound~\eqref{eq:bound:2}.
-However, the latter minimum Hamming distance upper bound is computed more easily, and it provides an upper bound on the Hamming distance of all QC codes having the same weight matrix and therefore also the same basic proto-graph.
+However, the upper bound~\eqref{eq:bound:2} is computed more easily, and it provides an upper bound on the Hamming distance of all QC codes having the same weight matrix and therefore also the same proto-graph.

-Applying Corollary~\ref{cor:type:I:minimum:distance:upper:bound:1} to codes with monomial parity-check matrices shows that for such codes the minimum Hamming distance is upper bounded by $(J{+}1)!$.
+Applying Corollary~\ref{cor:type:I:minimum:distance:upper:bound:1} to QC codes with monomial parity-check matrices shows that for such codes the minimum Hamming distance is upper bounded by $(\vertsize {+}1)!$.
 We note that this result was previously presented by MacKay and Davey~\cite{MacKay:Davey:01:1} and discussed by Fossorier~\cite{Fossorier:04:1}.
-(As already mentioned before, MacKay and Davey~\cite{MacKay:Davey:01:1} focused on codes that are described by scalar parity-check matrices composed of commuting permutation submatrices, of which parity-check matrices composed of cyclically shifted identity matrices are a special case.
-However, and as we show in this paper, their techniques can be suitably extended to codes that are described by scalar parity-check matrices composed of \emph{any} circulant matrices, and therefore to codes that are described by polynomial parity-check matrices.)
+However, as we show in this paper, their techniques can be suitably extended to QC codes that are described by scalar parity-check matrices composed of \emph{any} circulant matrices, and therefore to codes that are described by polynomial parity-check matrices.

+\begin{example} It is clear that the higher the rate of a code is, the more difficult it is to achieve the upper bound in Corollary~\ref{cor:type:I:minimum:distance:upper:bound:1}.
+However, the QC code defined by the polynomial parity-check matrix